Autumn Term – Foxes Newsletter

-Happy New Year!
-I hope you all had a fantastic Christmas and I am so excited to be welcoming you back to Sigglesthorne for a very exciting year ahead.
+Welcome back to a new school year!
+I hope you all had a wonderful summer and I am excited to be welcoming you back to Sigglesthorne for a fun-filled year ahead.

-We will also explore the different areas of the UK and compare them to cities and regions that were conquered by the Anglo-Saxons.
-We have lots of exciting and enriching activities to develop the children’s knowledge and skills across the curriculum.
+Our topic this term is ‘Romans’ where we will be learning all about the impact the Roman Empire had on life in Britain.
+Children will learn about the spread of the Roman Empire.
+We have planned a range of engaging and enriching activities to develop the children’s knowledge and skills across the curriculum.
 Please see the attached knowledge organiser for more details.

 Spelling tests will take place every Monday.
 New spellings will also be provided each Monday.

-Every Friday, the children will have a quiz to keep track of their mental maths progress and fluency skills.
+Every Friday, the children will have a quiz to keep track of their mental maths and times table progress.
+The focus of these might seem ‘easy’ and repetitive but there is strong research to suggest that short, repeated tasks enable the children to store knowledge in their long-term memory.
 There is no set method for the children to learn their number facts.
 Some children learn through chanting and singing.
 Others write them down.
 Some make games and quizzes.
 Whatever you think works for you and your child.
 If you need any help with strategies, then please speak to me and I will be happy to help.

 Please ensure that all of your child’s clothing is clearly labelled as each year we seem to have more and more stray clothing.
 If it is labelled it is easier to find and return to the owner.